This is an example of the 1836 two cent design in copper-nickel. The obverse die shows the 'A' in 'States' punched over an erroneous 'E' .

 Original pieces in billon were supposedly 10% silver and 90% copper.
 The Byron Reed example, believed to be a restrike, was determined to be 42% silver and 58% copper.

-Copper with plain edge J54/P57 with about 2 dozen or so known.
+Copper with plain edge J54/P57 with about 2 dozen or so known from a broken state of the obverse die.
 According to Judd, some of these were silver plated or pickled (mercury plated or dipped).

 Copper with reeded edge J55/P56 with about a half dozen or so known.
 According to Judd, some of these were silver plated or pickled (mercury plated or dipped).